There is a LOT of content on the internet. In fact, as of July 22nd, there are 5.93 billion indexed web pages. That’s a lot of content.

 But still, despite having all these tools at their disposal, many fall at the first hurdle.
 So the question remains – how do you actually come up with viable ideas that your customers, prospects, and the cybersecurity community will want to read?

 Think about your business objectives.

 This is the best place to start.
 What are your company’s aims and objectives for the year?
 What products do you sell?
 What industry needs are you meeting?
 Simply have a look at what solutions you sell, and align your topics to that.
 If your topic is application security, for example, you obviously need to create content around that.
-If your topic concerns the cybersecurity industry’s much-publicized skills gap, and how to help resolve this issue, a good idea might be to highlight the process of machine learning and other related processes.
+If your topic concerns the cybersecurity industry’s much-publicized skills gap, and how to help resolve this issue, a good idea might be to highlight the process of What is Machine Learning?
+Machine learning is a subset of Artificial Intelligence (AI) that involves the development of algorithms and models that enable computers to make predictions or decisions based...
+More and other related processes.
 A good starting point is to take a look around your own homepage and on the most prominent pages on your website compose a list of those keywords.